Faculty Highlights 2020 - A Year in Review

 Dr. Lincoln is an active member of the American College of Correctional Physicians and his work at the Hampden County Correctional Centers spans 25 years.
 His service as an architect and founder of the Hampden County Public Health Model for Correctional Health Care has been recognized as an innovative, logical, effective, and sustainable approach to health care for an incarcerated population.
 The community integrated health program is a national model for collaborative health care delivery in the context of corrections and community health and has won numerous awards.

 Dr. Lincoln has served in leadership roles with the American College of Correctional Physicians (formerly the Society of Correctional Physicians), including serving on the Board of Directors, and Information Technology, and Education Committees, with a focus on supporting physicians and advanced practitioners new to jail correctional health.
 Dr. Lincoln was honored with the award at the Annual ACCP Conference on October 21st in Las Vegas.

-In 2017, Dr. Warren Ferguson, Professor of Family Medicine and Community Health at UMMS, received the Armond Start Award for Excellence.
+In 2017, Warren Ferguson, MD, Professor of Family Medicine and Community Health at UMMS, received the Armond Start Award for Excellence.